django/deps/draft/orm-field-api-related-improvement.rst

 7. Refactor all RelationFields [OneToOne, ManyToMany...] based on ``VirtualField`` and new Field API based ForeignKey.

+8. AuxiliaryField

-8. Refactor GenericForeignKey based on ``VirtualField`` based refactored ForeignKey
+9. Refactor GenericForeignKey based on ``VirtualField`` based refactored ForeignKey

-9. ContentTypes/GenericRelations/GenericForeginKey works well with new Fields API
+10. ContentTypes/GenericRelations/GenericForeginKey works well with new Fields API

-10. Make changes to migrations framework to work properly with Reafctored Field API.
+11. Make changes to migrations framework to work properly with Reafctored Field API.

-11. Migrations work well with VirtualField based refactored API
+12. Migrations work well with VirtualField based refactored API

-12. Make sure new class based Index API ise used properly with refactored Field API.
+13. Make sure new class based Index API ise used properly with refactored Field API.

-13. Query/QuerySets/Expressions work well with new refactored API's
+14. Query/QuerySets/Expressions work well with new refactored API's

-14. refactor GIS framework based on the changes in ORM
+15. refactor GIS framework based on the changes in ORM

-15. ModelForms/Admin work well with posposed changes
+16. ModelForms/Admin work well with posposed changes